 To investigate the molecular mechanisms underlying Fbn2-mediated tracheal tube formation, we examined ECM protein formation and levels.
-Fibrillin microfibrils are known to provide a scaffold for the deposition of Tropoelastin, which matures to Elastin and eventually to elastic fibers [44-48].
-We hypothesized that Fbn2 deficiency might lead to defects in Elastin structure.
-At E14.5, elastic fibers around WT SM cells were aligned parallel to the long edges of the nuclei and approximately perpendicular to the direction of tube elongation (figure 5a, b).
-In contrast, elastic fiber orientation in Fbn2^{T2547A/T2547A} tracheas appeared random, with most of them oriented at an angle oblique to the direction of tube elongation (figure 5a, b).
-Interestingly, short elastic fibers were also observed in $Fbn2^{T2547A/T2547A}$ tracheas unlike in WT (figure 5a, c).
-However, $Fbn2^{T2547A/T2547A}$ tracheas exhibited no obvious changes in Elastin protein levels (figure 5d), indicating that FBN2 is required for elastic fiber formation but not Elastin protein expression.
-Next, we examined elastic fibers in esophageal SM cells.
-There was no significant difference in elastic fiber formation between $Fbn2^{T2547A/T2547A}$ and WT esophagi (supplementary figure S13G-I).
-Fbn1 has been reported to modulate elastic fiber formation [49-51].
-However, Fbn2 null mutants exhibit WT-like vascular SM cells and elastic fiber formation [45].
-Interestingly, Fbn1 is highly expressed in esophagi (supplementary figure S13J) and FBN1 localizes to blood vessel walls [52].
-These results suggest that Fbn1 and Fbn2 may play redundant functions in esophageal and vascular SM morphogenesis.
+Fibrillin microfibrils are known to provide a scaffold for the deposition of Tropoelastin, which matures to Elastin and eventually to elastic fibres [43-47].
+We hypothesised that Fbn2 deficiency might lead to defects in Elastin structure.
+At E14.5, elastic fibres around WT smooth muscle cells were aligned parallel to the long edges of the nuclei and approximately perpendicular to the direction of tube elongation (figure 5a and b).
+In contrast, elastic fibre orientation in Fbn2^{T2547A/T2547A} tracheas appeared random, with most of them oriented at an angle oblique to the direction of tube elongation (figure 5a and b).
+Interestingly, short elastic fibres were also observed in Fbn2^{T2547A/T2547A} tracheas, unlike in WT (figure 5a and c).
+However, Fbn2^{T2547A/T2547A} tracheas exhibited no obvious changes in Elastin protein levels (figure 5d), indicating that FBN2 is required for elastic fibre formation but not Elastin protein expression.
+Next, we examined elastic fibres in oesophageal smooth muscle cells.
+There was no significant difference in elastic fibre formation between $Fbn2^{T2547A/T2547A}$ and WT oesophagi (supplementary figure \$13g-i).
+Fbn1 has been reported to modulate elastic fibre formation [48-50].
+However, Fbn2 null mutants exhibit WT-like vascular smooth muscle cells and elastic fibre formation [44].
+Interestingly, Fbn1 is highly expressed in oesophagi (supplementary figure S13j) and FBN1 localises to blood vessel walls [51].
+These results suggest that Fbn1 and Fbn2 may play redundant functions in oesophageal and vascular smooth muscle morphogenesis.